Emafire003/LightWithin/README.md

 You can directly support me by offering a coffe at this link:
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S88307C)

-Or you can use my code on [BisectHosting](https://www.bisecthosting.com/LightDev) for a 25% discount on a 4GB Minecraft server to player with your friends!

 Another thing you could is make videos and posts about the mod!